 Elevating from Social Media Monitoring to Social Listening

-Monitoring and listening—same thing, right?
-For most marketers, it can be hard to understand the difference between these two activities.
+Monitoring and listening seem like the same thing, right?
+It can be hard to understand the difference between these two activities.
 You’ve probably even used the words interchangeably.
-We’re here to tell you that there are critical differences between them; differences that prove monitoring alone is not enough.
-Once you start listening, you’ll realize the moments and opportunities you were missing when you thought you were listening.
+We’re here to tell you there are critical differences between them; differences that prove monitoring alone is not enough.
+Once you start listening, you’ll realize the moments and opportunities you missed when you thought you were listening.

 Social Media Monitoring

 Most campuses do some version of social media monitoring.
-You watch for posts to your Facebook Page and for direct tags and exact-match plain-text mentions on your official campus accounts on Twitter or Instagram.
-This is important work and these days, it’s something you do for responsive customer service.
+You watch for posts to your Facebook page and direct tags and exact-match plain-text mentions on your official campus accounts on Twitter or Instagram.
+This is important work and a necessity for responsive customer service.
 It’s like checking email or responding when someone calls your name.
-To not watch your accounts and respond to tags would be bad business and just plain rude.
+Not watching your accounts and responding to tags would be bad business and just plain rude.

 Social Listening

 Social listening dives deeper than monitoring in terms of the depth and breadth of conversations discovered.
-With more than 100 million data sources available to crawl, social listening can help you find mentions on websites that extend far beyond social platforms.
-And by offering an advanced method for finding conversations, you can search for mentions of your brand that reference you by nickname, abbreviations, mascots, etc., rather than exact-match mentions.
+With more than 100 million data sources available to crawl, listening finds mentions on websites that extend far beyond social platforms.
+This advanced method for finding conversations enables you to search for mentions of your brand that reference you by nickname, abbreviations, mascots, etc., rather than exact-match mentions.

-What It Is Monitoring your @mentions and DMs.
-Essentially, it’s monitoring your social media inboxes.
-Observing, collecting, measuring, and analyzing publicly available web content for mentions or conversations of interest to you.
+Monitoring mentions and DMs.
+Observing, collecting, measuring, and analyzing public web content for mentions or conversations of interest.

 Platforms